bena-b1/bena-b1/README.md

 Skills: C++ / PYHTON / LUA / JS / JAVA

-- 🔭 I’m currently working on this page.I am currently deeply focused on developing and debugging FiveM scripts.
+- 🔭 I am currently deeply focused on developing and debugging FiveM scripts.
 My goal is to introduce AI into the gaming world, enhancing the overall experience.
-- 🌱 I’m currently learning AI with python
+- 🌱 Currently learning AI with python